marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### AWS Directory Services

-- AWS Cloud Directory: cloud-native directory to share and control access to hierachical data between applications
+- AWS Cloud Directory: cloud-native directory to share and control access to hierarchical data between applications
 - Amazon Cognito: Sign-up and Sign-in functionality that scales and federated to public social media services
-- AWS Directory Service for MS AD: AWS-managed full Microsft AD
+- AWS Directory Service for MS AD: AWS-managed full Microsoft AD
 - AD Connector: Allow on-prem users to log in into AWS using existing AD credentials.
 Allow also EC2 to join AD domain.
 Can used IAM roles.
 Support Radius MFA.
 - Simple AD: low scale, low cost AD implementation based on Samba (simple user directory with LDAP compatibility).
 MFA not supported.
 Kerberos based SSO.
 Does not support trust relationship with other domains.